Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Interconnects for Distributing Non-Zeros and Reducing Partial Outputs

-Fig. \ref{fig::NOC-designs} shows some of the common NOC designs along with their bandwidth and capabilities of spatially reusing the data \cite{chen2019eyeriss}.
-For layers with high reuse opportunities (Fig. \ref{fig::analysis-data-reuse}), leveraging spatial reuse is important, since it allows to distribute the same data of a tensor to multiple PEs.
-With lowered communication requirement, it can enable efficient interleaving of the communication latency with computations on PEs \cite{dave2020dmazerunner, kwon2017rethinking}.
-Most accelerators use interconnect designs such as multicast or broadcast NOC to leverage spatial reuse.
-Accelerator designs with either of the 2D (1D) bus and mesh interconnects can achieve high (moderate) spatial reuse through multicasting or broadcasting the data \cite{das2018SIMDorSystolic}.
-The NOCs consisting of configurable buses or tree topology (used in spatial architectures with scalar or vector PEs) can multicast the data to PEs usually in a single cycle \cite{chen2016eyeriss, zhang2019snap, kwon2017rethinking}.
-In contrast, the mesh interconnect (used in systolic arrays) spatially reuse and communicate the data with the store-and-forward mechanism \cite{jouppi2017datacenter, zhang2019compact, qin2020sigma}.
-For distributing tensors that are reused less, some accelerators use unicast NOCs.
+Fig. \ref{fig::NoC-designs} shows some common NoC designs for distributing the operands, their bandwidth, and achievable spatial reuse \cite{chen2019eyeriss}.
+Data can be reused spatially by distributing it to multiple PEs or functional units.
+For layers with high reuse opportunities (Fig. \ref{fig::analysis-data-reuse}), it lowers communication and helps to hide the communication latency.
+Most accelerators leverage spatial reuse with multicast or broadcast NoC.
+They consist of configurable buses or trees that multicast the data to PEs (often in a single cycle) \cite{chen2016eyeriss, qin2020sigma}.
+In contrast, the mesh interconnect (e.g., in systolic arrays \cite{jouppi2017datacenter}) or 1D buses communicate the data and reuse spatially with a store-and-forward mechanism.
+Low-reuse tensors are distributed with unicast NoCs.
+Table \ref{tab:NoC-data-distribution} lists common interconnect topologies used by previous accelerators for data distribution.

-The communication requirements vary significantly depending on the sparsity of tensors as well as the adopted dataflow mechanism, which is relatively lightly studied.
-However, recent studies including \cite{kwon2017rethinking} characterize the NOC bandwidth required for different dataflow mechanisms.
+Communication requirements vary significantly depending on the sparsity of tensors, available reuse, and adopted dataflow mechanism.
+Prior work \cite{vainbrand2010network} provides a detailed analysis of different NoC topologies and \cite{kwon2017rethinking} characterizes the NoC bandwidth required for different dataflows.
 Similarly, analytical tools including \cite{kwon2019understanding} model implications of different dataflows on communication requirements and execution time.
-Now, we discuss common interconnect topologies (listed in Table \ref{tab:NOC-data-distribution}) used by previous accelerators for distributing compressed data of sparse and quantized tensors.